usmansbk/html-css-js-capstone/README.md

 ### Usage

-- Open `index.html` on your browser
+- Open `index.html` in your browser

 ## Authors